 Click on your connection symbol, in the system menu on the top right and select ‘Edit connections’.

 Click ‘Add’ in the new window to create a new connection.
 Select ‘Import a saved VPN configuration…’ in the drop-down menu and click “Create…”

 Import the config file of the server you want to connect to, by navigating to the location where you downloaded the configuration file OR extracted the ProtonVPN_config.zip and selecting the desired file.

 The files are named with a two-letter abbreviation of the destination country and a number to show which server in that country.
-For example: de-01 is the first server in Germany; ca-04 is the fourth server in Canada, see this article for a list of abbreviations.
+For example: de-01 is the first server in Germany; ca-04 is the fourth server in Canada.
+You can check the ProtonVPN servers page and find the abbreviations there.
 Files with two country abbreviations are secure core servers, for example: is-us-01 is the secure core connection over Iceland to the USA.
 Learn more about our Secure Core feature.

 Enter the OpenVPN credentials from step 3 in the ‘username‘ and ‘password‘ field of the new window and hit save.

 For Ubuntu 14.04 LTS: there is an issue specific to 14.04 where importing the configuration that does not read all settings automatically.
 If you are experiencing issues with the auto-import feature with the network manager, please drop us a line at this link for further instructions.

 Click on your connection symbol in the system menu.
 Select ‘VPN Connections’, click the entry of your newly added config and it will automatically connect to your chosen ProtonVPN server.

 You will see a popup confirming the VPN connection has been established and a lock next to your connection symbol.
 Congratulations, you’ve just successfully connected to ProtonVPN!